 The advantage for budget travelers is that they will find keenly-priced hostels here, and you will not need to book in advance.
 The transport links into the most popular parts of Bogota could be better.
 If you can tolerate that frustration, you will save money by choosing Engativa.

-Best places to stay in Engativa:
+Best places to stay in Bogota in Engativa:

 If you’re looking for a budget-friendly area to stay in Downtown Bogota, Santa Fe is a great place to stay in, with proximity to the sights and landmarks.